HeberPaim/dotfiles/README.md

 # change name of the .bashrc to .bashrc.bkp to not lose any settings
 mv .bashrc .bashrc.bkp

-# creates a link of name .bashrc on the ~/ directory which refers to the file .bashrc on ~/.dotfiles
+# creates a link of name .bashrc on the ~/ directory, which refers to the file .bashrc on ~/.dotfiles
 ln -s ~/.dotfiles/.bashrc ~/.bashrc

 ```